CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/01-intro.md

 provide the following information:

 - `messages`: a list of messages.
 This is where smart contracts execute other smart contracts or use native modules.
-- `attributes`: a list of key-value pairs to define emitted SDK events that can be subscribed to by clients and
+- `attributes`: a list of key-value pairs to define emitted SDK events that can be subscribed to by clients and parsed by block.
-- parsed by block
 - `events`: Extra, custom events separate from the main `wasm` one.
 These will have `wasm-` prepended to the type.
 Explorers and applications to report important events or state changes that occurred during the execution.
 - `data`: additional data that the contract return to client.